 and since i also suck at figuring out what to gift people in general, these collections of grad gifts and father's day gifts are perfect. the last grad gift i gave was flowers (original, i know), and i'm sure my dad would love something besides trader joe's nuts for once, so you can bet your butt that i'll be pouring over those, too.

 aside from offering some snazzy things from a bunch of different artisans, uncommon goods is also a company that you can genuinely feel good about buying from. through their better to give program, they give $1 from each purchase you make to non-profits like international rescue committee and reach out & read.

-so. chewy espresso blondies that are super caramelly (thank you milk chocolate for your contribution), and have that chewy/crispy (chewy on the inside, crispy along the edges) thing going on? sprinkled with slightly bitter espresso salt from a cool company, and placed on a slate cheeseboard (lol yes these blondies are definitely appropriate for a cheese course) from that same company? yes, please.
+so. chewy espresso blondies that are super caramelly (thank you milk chocolate for your contribution), and have that chewy/crispy (chewy on the inside, crispy along the edges) thing going on? sprinkled with slightly bitter espresso salt from a cool company, and placed on a slate cheeseboard (lol yes these blondies are definitely appropriate for a cheese course) from another cool company? yes, please.

 this post is sponsored by uncommon goods! i received compensation and product as part of our collaboration. all opinions are my own.

-Pour into a well-greased (you can use a foil sling but you really don't need to) 8×8” pan and smooth the top.
+Pour into a well-greased (you can use a foil sling but you really don't need to) 8x8” pan and smooth the top.

 Bake at 350F until the edges are set and golden, but the center is slightly underdone, 18-22 minutes.
 When in doubt, underbake.
 Cool completely, then run a knife around the edge.
 Cut into squares, sprinkle with espresso salt and serve.